 Senior Pastor of North Decatur

 Patrick Faulhaber serves as the pastor at North Decatur United Methodist Church.
 He received his Masters in Divinity from Candler School of Theology at Emory University after graduating from Pfeiffer University with a degree in Religious Studies.
-In 2016 Patrick was commissioned as a provisional Elder in the North Georgia Conference of the United Methodist Church.
-His wife Susannah serves as the Director of Nurture and Children’s Ministries at Embry Hills United Methodist Church and is pursuing her license as a Marriage and Family Therapist.
-She currently serves as the post-graduate Marriage and Family Therapist Intern for Wise Heart Families Therapy in Tucker.
+His wife Susannah serves as the Director of Nurture and Children’s Ministries at Embry Hills United Methodist Church and is a licensed Marriage and Family Therapist at Wise Heart Families Therapy in Tucker.
 Patrick and Susannah have two dogs: Khayli and Benny who keep them thoroughly entertained!
 Patrick’s hobbies include running, biking, and gardening—essentially anything that gives him an excuse to be outside.
-You can contact Patrick at email@example.com.
+You can contact Patrick at patrick @ndumc.org.

 Minister of Visitation